santanamv/ExData_Plotting1/README.md

   - Plot3
   - Plot4

-The folder named figures belonged to the master repository owned by rdpeng
+The folder named Figure belonged to the master repository owned by rdpeng

 ## Introduction